Jeimmy07/Jeimmy07/README.md

 - 🧖‍♀️ Advanced cosmetology techniques in facial and body care.
 - 🧠 Interest in psychology, emotional well-being and projects such as "Mi Centro Zen" En Facebook.
 - 🤖 Use of appliances and new technologies in beauty treatments.
-- 💚 Esperanto & Eenglish language learner
+- 💚 Esperanto & English language learner
 - 🎧 Melómana

 <!--- Learning Section --->